kerryeven/AMDTPS-PortSDK-2.3.2-toArduino-Core-1.0.29-Modified-wth-SDK2.3.2-files/README.md

 AmbiqMicro SDK - PORT SDK2.3.2 to Arduino 1.0.29 core (SDK 2.3.2)
-- Replaces Arduino core based on SDK 2.2.0 with same core based on SDK 2.3.2 files Assumes you have working Git Bash: https://learn.sparkfun.com/tutorials/using-sparkfun-edge-board-with-ambiq-apollo3-sdk?_ga=2.161202683.718301707.1581524039-1386820254.1566730454
+- Replaces Arduino core based on SDK 2.2.0 with same core based on SDK 2.3.2 files

+Assumes you have working Git Bash: https://learn.sparkfun.com/tutorials/using-sparkfun-edge-board-with-ambiq-apollo3-sdk?_ga=2.161202683.718301707.1581524039-1386820254.1566730454

-- Allows complete Arduino compile of amdtps example (SDK 2.3.2) without modification of SDK files on modified Sparkfun Arduino Core 1.0.29 (SDK 2.3.2)
+- Allows complete Arduino compile of amdtps example (SDK 2.3.2) without modification of SDK files on modified Sparkfun Arduino Core 1.0.29 (SDK 2.3.2) - use this repo's amdtps directory and files to to create Arduino Sketch.

 - Download platform.txt from this repo and replace the one in your SparkFun Core 1.0.29 directory.
 For example: c:/Users/YourName/AppData/Local/Arduino15/packages/SparkFun/hardware/apollo3/1.0.29